-Elective in the Junior or Senior year to students who have completed Greek 5-6.
+Elective in the Junior or Senior year to students who have completed Greek 3-4.

 GREEK 11-12.
 Greek Civilization.
-A consideration of Greek civilization, emphasizing the contacts between the Jews and the Greeks.
-Greek social and religious antagonism to the Jews; Greek distorted conceptions of Jewish life and religion.
-Philo's Legatio ad Gaium and in Flaccus, and Josephus' Contra Apionem are studied in detail as to content and sources, with further reading and seminar reports.
+A consideration of Greek civilization, emphasizing the contacts between the Jews and the Greeks, from Alexander to Caesar; Greek social and religious antagonism to the Jews; Greek distorted conceptions of Jewish life and religion.
+Philo's Legation and Gaium and in Flaccus, and Josephus' Contra Apionem are studied in detail as to content and sources, with further reading and seminar reports.

-Elective in the Junior or Senior year to students who have completed Greek 5-6.
+Elective in the Junior or Senior year to students who have completed Greek 3-4.